HOW TO WIN WISDOM IN NUTSHELLS

 How to tackle perceptive distortions and unwanted divergence of judgements

 Many people understand the way in which biases can creep into decision-making.
-Biases are errors in judgments, which follow in a specific direction.
-Most people are much less aware of how noise can affect their choice making.
-Noise refers to an unwanted variability in judgments.
-Here, unwanted is an important criterion.
+Biases are errors in perceiving which lead to inapt choice making.
+Whereas noise refers to an unwanted variability in judgments.
+Here, unwanted is crucial.
 Take as an example a doctor’s diagnosis.
 If two doctors give two different diagnoses, then one of them is supposed to be wrong.
 In such a case, noise means the two different directions or unwanted variabilities.
 There can also be noise within an individual.
-For instance when presented with the same problem twice, but giving two different answers.
+For instance, when presented with the same problem twice, but giving two different answers.

-Noise reduction is a matter of decision hygiene (DH).
-DH is a set of procedures for reducing noise.
-More examples of DE are: aggregating multiple independent judgments, or doing relative judgments, or applying algorithms instead of or additionally to human judgment.
+If companies wish to know more about noise in within their inner and outer world of business, a noise audit is a helpful, systematic, and structured way to reduce noise.
 Kahneman points out that reducing noise also leads to reduction of bias.
 One of the origins of bias is that people tend to jump into conclusions early, based on very little information.
 They find information that confirms their existing opinions, and they look for information in a selective way.
-DH procedures break such patterns and prompt people in the organization to view a problem with a minimal of intuition.
-Through following DH procedures one has less room for biases in the independent judgment.
+Noise audits break such patterns and prompt people in the organization to view a problem with a minimal of intuition.